 So when our obedience to God conflicts, we must act in keeping with faith, and as we do we are not sinning.
 Pastor Steve was not teaching a broad principle that wives must always do what their husbands tell them.
 He was teaching that we must obey the leading of God in doing the greater good according to Scripture.
 So if a husband’s demands of a wife are violating a great good of Scripture, then the woman must disobey her husband.
 Yet in all cases her actions must be based on faith and trust in the will of God and the leading of the Holy Spirit.

 As a gentle reminder, we cannot read Scripture in a “wooden” way that overlooks the complexities and nuances of living it out.
-We should not fear arriving at a nuanced interpretation when the context demands it, because as long as we remain faithful to the context, the Bible will give us the proper answer, as we see in this example.
+We should not fear a nuanced interpretation when the context demands it, because as long as we remain faithful to the context, the Bible will give us the proper answer, as we see in this example.

 On the other hand, we will overlook the Bible’s subtleties from time to time, and adopt interpretations that set one Scripture in conflict with another.
 In this case, if we interpret Sarah’s actions as “sin” (rather than as a proper course given her options), we can’t reconcile our interpretation with the teaching of 1 Peter 3:6.
 When we encounter a conflict like this, it tells us that our interpretation is flawed.